 Truffle fries are baked fries finished with freshly grated Parmesan cheese and truffle oil.

-- 2 large russet potatoes, hand cut into fries
+- 2 large russet potatoes, cut into 1/4 inch fast-food fries

 - 1 tablespoon truffle oil